khoury-gsa/khoury-gsa.github.io/index.md

 ### Representing Khoury PhD students

-* _Meetings with the Khoury admins._ Approximately once a month, we meet with the administration to discuss student concerns, provide updates, and share news.
+* _Meetings with the Khoury admins._ We meet with the administration regularly to discuss student concerns, provide updates, and share news.

 * _Town Hall coordination._ Once a semester, the Khoury administration organizes a PhD Town Hall for students to raise their concerns and ask questions.
 The GSA